vsrinivas/metalkit/README.md

  - Point your virtual machine or emulator of choice to boot.img as a floppy disk image.

- - Use 'dd' to copy the image to a USB disk, then use your BIO's boot menu to select the USB disk.
+ - Use 'dd' to copy the image to a USB disk, then use your BIOS boot menu to select the USB disk.
 Make sure to copy the image to the entire disk, not a single partition (like /dev/sdX, not /dev/sdX1).